Im-Himanshu/Data-ScientistPrep/DataScience-Notes/ObjectDetectionProblem&Models.md

 ---
 ### RCNN
+The R-CNN consists of 3 main modules:

+- The first module generates 2,000 region proposals using the Selective Search algorithm.
+- After being resized to a fixed pre-defined size, the second module extracts a feature vector of length 4,096 from each region proposal.
+- The third module uses a pre-trained SVM algorithm to classify the region proposal to either the background or one of the object classes.

+The R-CNN model has some drawbacks:
+- It is a multi-stage model, where each stage is an independent component.
+Thus, it cannot be trained end-to-end.
+- It caches the extracted features from the pre-trained CNN on the disk to later train the SVMs.
+This requires hundreds of gigabytes of storage.
+- R-CNN depends on the Selective Search algorithm for generating region proposals, which takes a lot of time.
+Moreover, this algorithm cannot be customized to the detection problem.
+- Each region proposal is fed independently to the CNN for feature extraction.
+This makes it impossible to run R-CNN in real-time.

 Layer-1: very complex graph based algorithm to propose area of interest
 ![img_1.png](../Assets/RCNN-2.png)
 Layer- 2 & 3: each proposed region one by one is feed to CNN and later to SVM to output region and class